tjx666/open-in-external-app/README.md

 ### 1. Node package: [open](https://github.com/sindresorhus/open)

 This package has one limit that can't open a file which is also made by electron.
 For example, you can't open `md` file in `typora` using this package.
 The `openCommand`, `args` configuration item is also supported by this package.
+When ``isElectronApp: false`(by default), extension will use this way.

 ### 2. VSCode extension API: `vscode.env.openExternal(target: Uri)`